hhvm/user-documentation/guides/hack/03-async/01-intro.md

 ![No Async](/images/no-async.png)

 Hack provides a feature called **async** that provides your program the benefit of cooperative multi-tasking.
-Async is **not multithreading**.
 It allows code that utilizes the async infrastructure to hide input/output (I/O) latency and data fetching.
 So, if you have code that has operations that involve some sort of waiting (e.g., network access, waiting for database queries), async minimizes the downtime your program has to be stalled because of it as the program will go do other things, most likely further I/O somewhere else.

+Async is **not multithreading**.
+You are still bound to a single execution thread.
+Async works best when you have a lot of I/O codepaths that don't have to sit there waiting for other I/O requests to end to begin doing their requests.

 The following images should hopefully clear up any confusion you may have on what async is.
 Let's assume you have three distinct tasks to execute (don't worry about what the tasks are):

-** Synchronous Execution **
+## Synchronous Execution

 This is just like PHP and Hack (without async) is executed today.
 Serial execution.

 ![Synchronous](/images/synchronous.png)

-** Parallel Execution **
+## Parallel Execution

 This is an optimum state.
 We have all tasks running at the same time, concurrently.
 But, PHP and Hack do not support more than one thread of execution.

 ![Parallel](/images/parallel.png)

-** Asynchronous Execution **
+## Asynchronous Execution

 This is what async does.
 Tasks are executed concurrently in the same execution thread, with respect to each other, interleaving instructions (e.g., I/O) for different tasks back and forth.

 ![Asynchronous](/images/asynchronous.png)

-**IMPORTANT**: It is important to reiterate that async is not multithreading.
-You are still bound to a single execution thread.
-Async works best when you have a lot of I/O codepaths that don't have to sit there waiting for other I/O requests to end to begin doing their requests.
+The reordering of different task instructions in this way allow you to hide I/O [latency](https://en.wikipedia.org/wiki/Latency_\(engineering\)).
+So while one task is currently sitting at an I/O instruction (e.g., waiting for data), another task's instruction, with hopefully less latency, can execute in the meantime.

+Async is not a panacea, however.
+While executing two async functions can utilize the task reordering mechanisms described here, if those async functions call blocking functions like [`curl_exec()`](php.net/manual/en/function.curl-exec.php) or `sleep()`[php.net/manual/en/function.sleep.php], those calls are not cooperatively multi-tasking and will be blocked as normal.

+## Async In Practice: cURL

 @@ intro-examples/async-curl.php @@